 ~The kind words of a stranger telling me what a great job I did, helping out at the recital.

 ~ An amazing encouraging message from another blogger given at just the right time.

 Oh how there are so many more times when I felt loved, cared for, and noticed.
 How about you?
-I’m sure you have those unexpected amazingly beautiful moments of humanity as well.
+I’m sure you have those unexpected amazingly beautiful moments where someone loved you as well.
 It’s a powerful and wondrous thing to receive that “neighborly love”.

 When our family was out to eat and a family in a booth near ours had a mishap.
 The little boy spilled his drink all over the table and onto the floor and himself and his food.
 He started to cry.
 It was quite a debacle.
-Our conversation went something like this:
+The conversation with my daughter went something like this: